tgirke/GEN242-2021/content/en/tutorials/rpackages/rpackages.md

 The sample code provided below creates for each method a simple test package that can be installed and loaded on a user’s system.
-The instructions for the second appoach are more detailed since it is likely to provide the most practical soluton for newer users of R.
+The instructions for the second appoach are more detailed since it is likely to provide the most practical solution for newer users of R.

-## 1. Traditional Approach
+## 1. R Base *et al.* Approach

 R packages can be built with the `package.skeleton` function.
 The most comprehensive documentation on package development is provided by the [Writing